The City of Semmes

 This event in January is sponsored by the City of Semmes at a location in Semmes to be announced .
 This event features an evening gathering complete with refreshments and a great free movie to entertain both young and old alike.

 The first Camellia Festival was held in 1949.
 When local nurserymen and flower growers showed their prize camellias in exhibits and elected from Semmes High School, several articulate and poised young ladies to represent Semmes as Camellia Maids.
 The Maids were charged throughout the year with representing the City of Semmes, promoting the area’s activities and sharing the town’s history with visitors.
 In 2013, the Semmes Camellia Festival experienced a revival supported by the Friends and Alumni of Semmes School.
 This Camellia Festival Revival, holding with the tradition established 60 years ago includes a selection of Camellia Maids and a show featuring the beautiful state flower, the camellia on display by local growers and citizens.
 Hosted at the Semmes First Baptist Church, 4070 Wulff Road each January, residents can browse the many brilliant camellia displays, attend an educational lecture, view growing demonstrations and purchase camellias for sale.

 This annual and popular festival is held each March at the campus of Montgomery High School and is sponsored by the Semmes Chamber of Commerce.
 This event is attended by people from all over Mobile and surrounding counties.
 This family friendly event features activities of interest for people of all ages.
-Festival activities and entertainment in the past have included the following:

 Fun for the kid in all of us!
 Bounce houses, Egg Hunts, Easter Bunny Photos, Golden Egg Prizes, food/local vendors, are just some of the fun on hand in Semmes Municipal Park for this event scheduled each spring.